-As street townhouse units are smaller and narrower than other types of low-rise residential units, the garage doors is usually limited to single car garages.
+As street townhouse units are smaller and narrower than other types of low-rise residential units, garage doors are usually limited to single car garages.

-Lane-based Townhouse Units
+Lane-based Townhouse

-Four lane-based townhouse blocks are proposed in the current plan; they are strategically located to face Street A and Threshing Mill Boulevard, as to avoid driveways into these important roads.
-Front entries will be located facing the streets and connected the adjacent sidewalk.
+3-storey lane-based townhouse blocks are proposed in the current plan, strategically located to face Street A and Threshing Mill Boulevard, as to avoid driveways into these important roads.
+They are also incorporated along the west and south edges of the northern urban square, as well as along the east side of Street I. Front entries will be located facing the streets/park edge, and connected to the adjacent sidewalk.